amelia-bryant/SMII/tutorial_sheets/06_3D_dynamics.md

 ## Question 5

-In terms of the coordinate system shown, the inertia matrix of the 6-kg slender bar is
+In terms of the coordinate system shown, the inertia matrix of the 6 kg slender bar is

 $$ \begin{bmatrix}
 I_{xx} & -I_{xy} & -I_{xz}\\